Marcus Lamb: Media ministry

-Controversies

 Lamb's Daystar TV applied for and was granted a loan under the 2020 United States government Paycheck Protection Program (PPP) to help pay employees' salaries during restrictions due to the COVID-19 pandemic; it received $3.9 million.
 Soon after receiving the funds, the church purchased a 1997 14-seat Gulfstream V aircraft worth $8–10 million.
 In December 2020, Daystar TV paid back the loan with interest after the television show Inside Edition investigated the purchase of the aircraft, which had been used for Lamb family vacations.

 During the pandemic, Lamb and Daystar preached an anti-vaccine message, hosting many anti-vaccine activists such as Robert F. Kennedy Jr. and Del Bigtree, and posting on the Daystar website that vaccines are the "most dangerous thing" for children.
 When Lamb fell ill with COVID-19, his son called the infection "a spiritual attack from the enemy."

 Personal life

 Lamb and his wife lived in Dallas; the couple had three children.
 In November 2010, Lamb admitted on the Daystar Network that he had an extramarital affair that had ended several years before.
-In his admission, Lamb took "100 percent responsibility" for his actions.
-He and his wife were able to fully reconcile with the help of marriage counselors.
+He and his wife sought the help of spiritual counselors.

-On the advice of their marriage counselors, the decision was made to keep this matter private as long as they could to heal adequately.
+On the advice of their counselors, the decision was made to keep this matter private as long as they could to heal adequately.
 The Lambs decided to publicly disclose the infidelity shortly after they claimed that three women asked for US $7.5 million in exchange for silence on the matter.

 The Lambs shared their story publicly on television and refused to pay anything.
 No criminal charges were filed, although civil suits and counter-suits between Daystar and the three former employees were filed over the matter.
 By December 2011, all three employee claims had either been dropped or dismissed.
 Daystar subsequently dismissed its countersuits against each of the women.

 Death

-Lamb died from COVID-19 complications, in Bedford, Texas, on November 30, 2021, during the COVID-19 pandemic.
+Lamb died from COVID-19 complications at the end of November, 2021, during the COVID-19 pandemic.
 He was diabetic.

-He had said he had been taking Ivermectin, an antiparasitic medication that has not been proven to protect against COVID-19, and the use of which is not recommended by medical authorities.
-It is not known whether Lamb was vaccinated.
+He had said he had been taking ivermectin, an antiparasitic medication that does not protect against or treat COVID-19, but which was widely promoted as a quack remedy by disinformation proponents.